 Kimchi and Chips is a Seoul based art studio founded by Elliot Woods (UK) and Mimi Son (South Korea).
-They are known for discovering novel interactions involving people and media materials, discovering new technical and artistic paradigms.
+The studio creates actions which superimpose material and immaterial modes of existence, suggesting new technical and artistic attitudes.
+These actions actualise fictional realities as physical experiences, often employing digital light and computation to manipulate physical space.

 김치앤칩스는 런던과 서울에 둥지를 튼 디자인 아트 스튜디오입니다.